cozy/cozy-stack/docs/workers.md

 The message is composed of a sharing ID and a count of the number of errors (i.e. the number of times this job was retried).

+## office-save

+This worker is for the internal usage of the stack.
+It allows to ask OnlyOffice to save opened documents to the VFS.

 ## notes-save

 This is another worker for the interal usage of the stack.
 It allows to write